CHECA3/CHECA3/README.md

 ![GitHub Followers](https://img.shields.io/github/followers/CHECA3?style=social)

+I am scientific staff at the University of Seville since 2023 in the department of computer languages and systems.
+I will be using github to participate and develop interesting projects.

 <!--
 **CHECA3/CHECA3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.